-Based on the analysis of educational partner input and local data, briefly describe the LEA's focus area(s) for improvement in Building Relationships Between School Staff and Families.
+2. Based on the analysis of educational partner input and local data, briefly describe the LEA's focus area(s) for improvement in Building Relationships Between School Staff and Families.

-Based on community and family feedback, the district is revising the volunteer clearance process to ensure all families have the opportunity to volunteer and participate in their child's education.
+The district is revising the volunteer clearance process to ensure all families have the opportunity to volunteer and participate in their child's education.